-Our inaugural 3-day music festival and conference centered around the craft of songwriting, presented by The Englert Theatre across downtown Iowa City.
+Join us November 5-7, 2026 for a 3-day music festival and conference centered around the craft of songwriting.
+Presented by The Englert Theatre across downtown Iowa City.

 “The Iowa City Songwriters Festival reminded us why we love music” – Tony Dehner